ebi-ait/data-catalogue-frontend/README.md

 * start the app: `npm start`
 * view the app: Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 * test: run `npm test` to launch the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Learn More about React

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

 ## configuration
 This app allows configuring the following: